BAC Mission and Values

 BAC is the realization of a long-held vision by Founder and Artistic Director Mikhail Baryshnikov to build an arts center in New York City that serves as a gathering place for artists from all disciplines.
 BAC’s opening in 2005 heralded the launch of this mission, establishing a thriving creative space for artists from around the world.
 Located in the Hudson Yards neighborhood of Manhattan, BAC comprises a total of 20,000 square feet, including the 238-seat Jerome Robbins Theater, the Howard Gilman Performance Space, and four column-free studios.
 BAC serves approximately 700 artists and up to 22,000 audience members annually through presentations and artist residencies.

-A four-week residency designed to support the creative process by providing artists with resources to develop ideas, projects, and collaborations.
-The program offers a pressure-free environment for performing artists, who are encouraged to focus on their current priorities without the expectation of delivering a finished work.
+A two-week or four-week residency designed to support the creative process by providing artists with resources to develop ideas, projects, and collaborations.
+The program offers a pressure-free environment for artists, who are encouraged to focus on their current priorities without the expectation of delivering a finished work.
 The BAC Open format, which hosts multiple residencies concurrently in BAC’s studio spaces, provides opportunities for artists across disciplines to meet and exchange ideas.
 BAC Open concludes in a day of voluntary public studio showings.

 Join our mailing list to receive updates on the BAC Open application cycle.